 The federal Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) ("Federal Methane Regulations"), which require reduction of fugitive and vented gas emissions from the upstream oil and gas sector, came into force on January 1, 2020.
-The federal government reported on the effectiveness of the Federal Methane Regulations in December 2021 and confirmed that the stringency of the Federal Methane Regulations will increase.
-The federal government has committed to reducing oil and gas methane emissions by at least 75 percent below 2012 levels by 2030 and expects to release draft regulations to implement this commitment in early 2023.
+The federal government published a discussion paper in March, 2022 and confirmed that the stringency of the Federal Methane Regulations will increase in order to achieve a reduction of oil and gas methane emissions by at least 75 percent below 2012 levels by 2030.
+Draft regulations to implement this commitment are expected to be released in early 2023 and finalized in 2024, with effect from 2025 onward.
 The Federal Methane Regulations may impose additional costs on the operations of Pembina and Pembina's customers.

-The federal government is also developing a Clean Fuel Standard that will require all producers and importers of liquid fossil fuels in Canada to reduce or offset the carbon intensity of the fuels they produce or import leading to a decrease of approximately 13 percent (below 2016 levels) in the carbon intensity of liquid fuels used in Canada by 2030.
-The final version of the regulations implementing the Clean Fuel Standard have been delayed and are now expected in early 2022.
-Pembina will continue to monitor the development of regulations on liquid fossil fuels.
-The potential costs and benefits of the Clean Fuel Standard to Pembina and its customers are continuing to be assessed.
+On June 21, 2022, the federal Clean Fuel Regulations came into force, which will require all producers and importers of gasoline and diesel in Canada to reduce or offset the carbon intensity of the fuels they produce or import.
+The Clean Fuel Regulations are intended to facilitate a decrease in the carbon intensity of gasoline and diesel used in Canada by approximately 15 percent below 2016 levels by 2030, with reductions beginning in 2023.
+The potential costs and benefits of the Clean Fuel Regulations to Pembina and its customers are continuing to be assessed.